Introduction

 Why is Willow replacing Montpellier?

-Additionally, applying updates to the requirements and question set helps both NCSC (as technical authority) and IASME (as delivery partner) clarify the expectations of the scheme, with a view to remove any uncertainty and to continuously improve.
+Technology is constantly evolving and cyber criminals are constantly adapting.
+To stay ahead and keep up to date with these changes, the Cyber Essentials standard must also evolve.
+Additionally, applying updates to the requirements and question set helps both NCSC (as technical authority) and IASME (as delivery partner) clarify the expectations of the scheme, with a view to remove uncertainty and continuously improve.

 What’s the difference between Willow and Montpellier?